-Have you noticed a difference in your communication with your partner over these last several months?
-Maybe being around each other more often has led to greater opportunities for discussing both positive and negative aspects of your relationship, selves, and life goals.
-Productive Communication is essential for any relationship – but when faced with something like, say, a pandemic, your ability to communicate through the current change could ultimately make or break your relationship.
+Have you noticed a difference in your communication with your partner over the last several months?
+Are you finding it more difficult than usual to discuss both positive and negative aspects of your relationship, selves, and life goals?
+Productive Communication is essential for any relationship – but when faced with extra stressors in your life, your ability to communicate through the current change could ultimately make or break your relationship.
 As an online marriage counselor and relationship coach, a large part of my work involves helping couples maintain productive communication in stressful times.

 A quick way to do this is to identify your stress level on a scale, say from 1 to 5.
-This allows you both to be aware that your stress may be impacting how you interact with one another.
+This allows you both to be aware of how your stress may be impacting how you interact with one another.
 It is also essential to be aware when you need additional support and skills to deal with your stress.

-Now more than ever, it is crucial that you increase your ability to manage stress.
+It is crucial that you increase your ability to manage stress.
 If we don’t acknowledge how we are doing, it is easy for us to take things personally.
 This can turn us away from one another when we need the support of each other the most.

 When stress creeps in, there can be a rush of thoughts and emotions that overwhelm you.
 Your mind could be running a mile a minute.
 This has a way of interfering with how we communicate.